nelsonomoi/book-directory/README.md

 # book-directory
-A simple javascript learning project build using node
+A simple javascript learning project built using node